mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 once or twice.
 Clutches of 7–10 eggs are constantly supervised by the male whilst the female hunts.

-Infancy only lasts a matter of weeks and young ynchaeir are self- sufficient from three months of age.
+Infancy only lasts a matter of weeks and young ynchaeir are self-sufficient from three months of age.
 After this they are booted from their home nests and left to fend for themselves; many dead young can be seen underneath roosts.
 If the young make it to adulthood, they spend the first two years of their life exploring and hunting before finding a mate.